-The Glowing History of New Haven’s Annual Tree Lighting
+The Glowing History of New Haven’s Annual Tree Lighting [updated 2023]

 By late 1913, the enthusiasm behind the public Christmas tree lighting was heating up in New Haven, with members of the Women’s Club of New Haven encouraging Mayor Frank Rice to plan this celebration.
 With support from the New Haven Civic Federation, the mayor appointed a tree lighting committee headed by Lila M. Atwater, aided by other civically engaged city women.
-Thanks to that committee, an inclusive celebration was organized for the benefit of impoverished children and their families starting on Christmas Eve on the New Haven Green.
+Thanks to that committee, an inclusive celebration was organized to benefit impoverished children and their families starting on Christmas Eve on the New Haven Green.

 New Haven’s community Christmas tree lighting tradition continued year after year, growing in size and importance.
-The tradition has maintained its purpose to the greater community after over 100 years of public celebration.
+The tradition has maintained its purpose for the greater community after over 100 years of public celebration.
 The ideals of these original civic-minded city leaders for an inclusive community celebration bringing light and warmth to the neediest is a tradition that helps renew bonds and begin new ones for New Haveners for years to follow.”

 The 110th Annual City of New Haven Tree Lighting will take place on the New Haven Green on Thursday, Nov.
 30 from 5:00 p.m. to 7:30 p.m.
 Come on out to celebrate the holiday season and the history of this glowing New Haven tradition.
 The event will feature entertainment, amusement rides, a petting zoo, food trucks, and special guests!